pingcap/docs-tidb-operator/en/tidb-toolkit.md

     helm repo update
     ```

-    Common Helm operations include `helm install`, `helm upgrade`, and `helm del`.
-Helm chart usually contains many configurable parameters which could be tedious to configure manually.
-For convenience, it is recommended that you configure using a YAML file.
+    Common Helm operations include `helm install`, `helm upgrade`, `helm del`, and `helm ls`.
+The Helm chart usually contains many configurable parameters which could be tedious to configure manually.
+For convenience, it is recommended that you configure these parameters using a YAML file.
 Based on the conventions in the Helm community, the YAML file used for Helm configuration is named `values.yaml` in this document.
+    Before the operations of installation, upgrade, or deletion, etc., you can execute `helm ls` to view the applications that have been installed in the cluster:

+    {{< copyable "shell-regular" >}}

+    ```shell
+    helm ls
+    ```

     When performing a deployment or upgrade, you must specify the chart name (`chart-name`) and the name for the deployed application (`release-name`).
 You can also specify one or multiple `values.yaml` files to configure charts.
-In addition, you can use `chart-version` to specify the chart version (by default the latest GA is used).
+In addition, you can specify `chart-version` by using the `--version` flag to choose a specific chart version (by default the latest GA is used).
 The steps in command line are as follows:

     * Install: